 With the suspect wheel(s) raised, rotate it by hand.
 This will be sufficient to produce an output from a good speed sensor.

-PicoScope can be connected to gather waveforms from 2 or more driven wheels.
+PicoScope can be connected to gather waveforms from driven wheels.
 In this case, the vehicle should be securely fixed onto a wheel free lift in order to drive the wheels to obtain waveforms.

 In this example, Channel A is connected to the front left wheel and Channel B to the front right.